Harris Teeter: New ownership and 1980s expansion

 Ashcraft retired in 1986, and Edward Dunn took over as president of Harris Teeter in that year.
 During Dunn's watch, Harris Teeter began expansion outside North Carolina.
 The first expanded stores were in the northern part of South Carolina, near Charlotte.
 Later expansions led the company to Myrtle Beach, Charleston, and the Hampton Roads region of Virginia.
 The "Very Important Customer" program, popularly known as VIC, was introduced later in Dunn's tenure.
 This program was one of the first widespread loyalty card programs now popular throughout American grocery stores.
 The VIC program advertised "giveaways" such as turkeys for Thanksgiving, beach apparel for the summer, and gift cards to Harris Teeter stores.

 In 1981, Harris Teeter was one of the first grocery chains to test plastic grocery bags.
 In 1985 the company added child-restraint belts to shopping carts.
 The chain's flagship store during the 1980s was in Charlotte's Cotswold neighborhood.
 It featured a waterfall and a fresh orange juice machine in the produce department, and for a brief period stocked fresh truffles that were flown in from France and priced at $300 a pound.

-This Harris Teeter in Charlotte (Store #097-00401) sits on the site of the original Harris Teeter, which was built in 1939 as Harris Supermarket and torn down in 2012 to make room for this larger store.
+This Harris Teeter in Charlotte sits on the site of the original Harris Teeter, which was built in 1939 as Harris Supermarket and torn down in 2012 to make room for this larger store.